Do-it-yourself Plumbing Made Easy: How to Fix Frequent Problems in Your Home

 Can I fix a plumbing problem myself?

-You’ll need some indispensable tools like the plunger, an adjustable wrench pipe wrench, Teflon tape, and a screwdriver.
+You’ll need some indispensable tools like the plunger, an adjustable wrench pipe wrench Teflon tape, and the screwdriver.

 Is DIY plumbing safe?